 My first day of class, Dr. James Cone, opened his introduction to liberation theology with the words “Theology comes from crisis.”
 But I wasn’t in class.
 I never made it a block past where I lived downtown.
 I was still on the West Side Highway handing out water to survivors stumbling up the West Side Highway covered in ash.

 Studying arts in worship, eco-theology, and feminist-womanist preaching at Union as well as taking classes in education and spiritual autobiography at Jewish Theological Seminary and feminist perspectives on Islam through Columbia University, I somehow managed to graduate with a Masters of Divinity in 2004.
 Wanting to be of service to others, I pursued ordination in the Presbyterian Church (USA).
-Ordained in 2006, I have served congregations in Brooklyn and Atlanta part-time while maintaining a freelance career of writing, editing, teaching and workshop facilitation.
+Ordained in 2006, I have served congregations in Brooklyn and Atlanta part-time while maintaining a freelance career of writing, editing, teaching, coaching and workshop facilitation.

 Finding a voice

 When my daughter was born three months premature and the efforts to save her tiny life paralyzed her vocal cords leaving this child without the ability to cry or vocalize, I was plunged further into silence and the realm of the ineffable.
 I began a daily practice of contemplative prayer and was certified in Cognitive Based Compassion Training, based on the Buddhist practice of lojong meditation.

 It is from the space of trauma, mystery and yearning, that I write and seek to help others find their voice.